-The Institute for Social and Economic Research and Policy (ISERP) is Columbia University's research institute dedicated to interdisciplinary social science.
+The Institute for Social and Economic Research and Policy (ISERP) is Columbia University's research institute dedicated to the social sciences.
 ISERP pioneers research, shapes public policy, and integrates knowledge and methods across the social sciences.

 ISERP achieves its mission by: